Museums in Switzerland

 Museum in Geneva, Switzerland

-- The Natural History Museum of Geneva is a natural history museum containing a number of historical and famous collections.
+The Natural History Museum of Geneva is a natural history museum containing several historical and famous collections.

 Museums in Lucerne, Switzerland